RayBenefield/moderator/readme.md

 # Moderator

 Chatbots are a fast growing market and the technology behind them is still in their infancy.
-Moderator seeks to add to the expanding toolsets that exist for building chatbots by providing a declaritive framework that makes reasoning a chatbot's conversational skills that much easier.
+Moderator seeks to add to the expanding toolsets that exist for building chatbots by providing a declarative framework that makes reasoning a chatbot's conversational skills that much easier.

 ## Install